Drinfeld's lemma for perfectoid spaces and overconvergence of multivariate $(\varphi, \Gamma)$-modules: -modules and representations

 \begin{defn} Let $X_i := \Spd(F_i)$ and $\bar{x}_i := \Spd(\bar{F}_i)$.
 Let $X := X_1 \times \cdots \times X_n$, and let $\bar{x}$ be a geometric point of $X$ lying over each $\bar{x}_i$.
 By Drinfeld's Lemma (\thref{Drinfelds-Lemma}), we have

 as profinite groups, and by \thref{pfg-galois-group}, the right-hand side is isomorphic to $G_{F_\Delta}$.

-If it were the case that we could identify $X$ with the diamond associated to $\Spa(R,R^\circ)$, we could then identify the finite \'etale $R$-algebra $S$ with a finite \'etale cover of $X$ carrying natural actions of $\varphi_{\alpha_1},\dots,\varphi_{\alpha_n}$, then use Drinfeld's lemma to see that such a cover must arise by taking a product of finite extensions of the $F_i$.
+If it were the case that we could identify $X$ with the diamond associated to $\Spa(R,R^\circ)$, we could then identify the finite \'etale $R$-algebra $S$ with a finite \'etale cover of $X$ carrying natural actions of $\varphi_{\alpha_1},\dots,\varphi_{\alpha_n}$, then use Drinfeld's lemma to see that such a cover must be dominated by a cover formed by taking a product of finite extensions of the $F_i$.
 Unfortunately, the situation turns out to be a bit more subtle than this. \end{defn}

 \begin{prop} We have a natural identification $X = Y^\diamond$ for